 How often is there a DEC appeal?

 There is no pattern.
 It all depends on the need – and on all the necessary elements being in place.
 A year can go by with no appeals – as in 2012.
-There were two appeals in 2010 – for people affected by flooding in Pakistan, and the Haiti earthquake appeal.
+There were four ongoing appeals in 2016 – among them the 2015 Nepal earthquake and the Ebola outbreak appeals.

 So, is the DEC only interested in fundraising?